 A trip to Everglades National Park needs to be on your radar!
 You and your kids will be certain to see a wide variety of animals.
 Some of the most beautiful scenery that one can possibly imagine is here too.

 Great place to go camping, or to sit and do some great bird-watching.
 Once you arrive, you’ll understand why it’s one of the best National Parks for kids!

-Tips for visiting the Best National Parks for Kids
+Best National Parks for Kids

 Visiting a National Park is great for family vacations or a weekend getaway.
 If you happen to be lucky enough to live close enough to one, it can be an amazing day trip.